minprog/app-studio/25 Swift/10 Unit 1/unit.md

 	- Know how to deal with some of the warnings and errors you may get
 	- Know how to step through code using the debugger

-	This lesson contains a "debug your first app" lab.
-You must complete the lab and show that you have done so!

-	**Demonstrate:** Debug your first app

 7. Documentation

 	- Know how to look up documentation using the Quick Help feature
 	- Know how to read further documentation in the help browser

-	**Demonstrate:** Use documentation ("What is a view's frame?")

 8. Interface Builder basics

 	- Know where to find some of the inspectors like the "Attributes" inspector
 	- Know how to create outlets and actions using the Assistant Editor

-	**Demonstrate:** Use interface builder

 ## Guided Project: Light

-**Demonstrate:** the complete and working app
+At the end of the chapter, you'll find a Guided Project to make a very simple app in Xcode.
+Follow the instructions to create that app, and put it on GitHub.

+*How to get points:* show your TA that you have created a working app and show it's code on GitHub.
+Do mind the deadline for each week!

-Your app needs to be on GitHub!
-Watch the video below to see how to create an Xcode project that lives on GitHub.
+Watch the video below to see how to create an Xcode project on GitHub.

 ![embed](https://player.vimeo.com/video/161756276)